-1.9.1.2.
-Determine duct dimensions
+1.10.1.2 Determine duct dimensions

-Tables 3 and 4, provide typical round and rectangular duct sizes for rectangular and flat oval galvanized ducts.
+Table 3, page 9 and Table 4, page 10, provide typical round and rectangular duct sizes for rectangular and flat oval galvanized ducts.
 Do not apply these tables to size ductwork if the total equivalent length of the duct exceeds approximately 100 feet.
 For longer systems or for duct board, fiberglass-lined or flexible duct sizing, use the ACCA Manual D or the ACCA duct sizing slide rule.
 These tables are based on pressure loss of approximately 0.10" water column per 100 feet equivalent length of duct.

-Use Table 2 below to size or check sizing of take-offs to supply registers or return grills.
+Use Table 2 beside to size or check sizing of take-offs to supply registers or return grills.

-Verify the size and type of registers, diffusers, and grills from the manufacturer's ratings.
+Verify the size and type of registers, diffusers and grills from the manufacturer's ratings.
 Do not exceed the recommended flow rate.
 The pressure drop allowance for each should not exceed approximately 0.05" water column.

-Install a return air filter, sized per specifications in Table 10.
+Install a return air filter, sized per specifications in Table 11.